fawaz-alesayi/simple-proxy/README.md

  - bypass CORS - always allows browser to send requests through it
  - secure it with turnstile - prevent bots from using your proxy

+ Special for this fork:
+ - Static link rewriting - Rewrites all links in the returned HTML to point to this proxy.
+ - Relative asset forwarding - adds a `<base>` element that points to the proxy url.
+ - Dynamic asset forwarding - adds a Service Worker that redirects all dynamically fetched assets to the proxy url

 > [!WARNING]
 > Turnstile integration only works properly with cloudflare workers as platform